percy-xu/cicc/Industry Momentum + CAPE/README.md

 This project hopes to find whether industry momentum exists and the predictive power of the Shiller-CAPE ratio in China A-shares.
 The performance of an index that incorporates industry momentum and Shiller-CAPE will likely give us the answer.

 ## Methodology

+### Data

+There are 5 datasets used in this project to compute relevant metrics.
+The first four come from WIND, and the last one come from the FRED.
+The first dataset is the WIND industry index which includes daily data from 1999-12-30 to 2020-12-30.
+The second dataset is the WIND industry composition which maps the index composition of an industry to a given time.
+The third and fourth datasets are the corporate earnings and dividends from 1999 to 2020.
+The fifth and final dataset is the CPI levels for China used to adjust for inflation.

 ### Dependencies